 We firmly believe that compelling storytelling is the key to opening esports to all the people who appreciate the struggle and achievements of athletes, regardless of the sport.

-Q: What advice do you have for someone who has no esports background and is interested in working in the esports space?
+ONE: What advice do you have for someone who has no esports background and is interested in working in the esports space?

 CA: Like most things in life, hard work, resilience, and creativity are the keys.
 All emerging and exciting spaces are difficult to break into.
 The difference between the ones who get in and those who don’t, in many instances, is the willingness to break personal barriers to reach the goals that we set for ourselves.